-In most startups, founders are issued shares of common stock of a newly formed corporation.
+In a typical startup equity structure, founders are issued shares of common stock of a newly formed corporation.
 Common stock is the same type of stock that companies typically issue to employees and other service providers.

-What if you opt for a different type of stock?
+What if you opt for a different type of equity?

-In some cases, founders may opt to implement more complicated types of stock for themselves, such as supervoting stock or Series FF or founders preferred stock.
-Certain founders may find these types of equity to make sense for their circumstances and experience; however, more complicated structures may entail higher costs upfront to implement and over time to maintain.
+In other types of equity agreements, founders may opt to implement more complicated types of stock for themselves, such as supervoting stock or Series FF or founders preferred stock.
+Certain founders may find these types of equity to make sense for their circumstances and experience when forming the founder equity agreement; however, more complicated structures may entail higher costs upfront to implement and over time to maintain.

-LTSE Equity is a free, fully-featured cap table management tool that helps startups manage and plan equity.
+LTSE Equity is a fully-featured cap table management tool that helps startups manage and plan equity.

 Disclaimer: LTSE is neither a law firm nor provides legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.